ys7yoo/PiTutorial/README.md

 ## Tips
 ### Cobbler
-With Cobbler and cable, you can "dump" all the RPI ports and connect to you breadboard.
+With Cobbler and cable, you can "dump" all the RPI ports to your breadboard.

 ![Cobbler](images/cobbler.jpg)

 https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/the-gpio-connector